Skip navigation

 • Manage forest protection activities, including fire control, fire crew training, and coordination of fire detection and public education programs.

-• Measure distances, clean site-lines, and record data to help survey crews.
+• Measure distances, clean sightlines, and record data to help survey crews.

 • Monitor activities of logging companies and contractors.